-Ripon College will be traveling to Washington, D.C. for the Spring 2017 Career Discovery Tour.
-Deadline to apply is December 5, 2016.
+Ripon College will be traveling to Washington, D.C., for the Spring 2017 Career Discovery Tour.
+Deadline to apply is Dec.
+5, 2016.

 March 12-17, 2017

-- Kathryn Schultz ’89, Senior Advisor/Bureau of International Security and Nuclear Nonproliferation, US Department of State
+- Kathryn Schultz ’89, senior adviser/Bureau of International Security and Nuclear Nonproliferation, U.S. Department of State

 $400 per student, includes travel costs, lodging and most meals.
 Financial assistance available to those who qualify.